What’s on Your Menu? Why Microban® Makes a Difference.

-In a recent issue of Restaurant News, there was an interesting article by Jim Sullivan (Professional speaker and author) on ten things that won’t change in 2018.
-One of his items was to focus on the outcomes.
+In a recent issue of Restaurant News, there was an interesting article by Jim Sullivan (Professional speaker and author) titled “10 Things That Won’t Change for Restaurants in 2018.”
+One of the takeaways was to focus on the outcomes.
 This caught our attention, as a custom menu provider, since we realize the importance of menu design in driving positive results.

-Competing with fast food
+Competing with Fast Food

 If you’re in the restaurant business you’re well aware of the trend toward fast-casual dining.
 A good definition might be “sit down dining at the customer’s pace.”
 An increasing number of surveys show dining customers are looking for something between traditional fast good and fine dining with many of the attributes associated with each.